lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 INPUT bucket
 ^^^^^^^^^^^^

-The `INPUT` bucket is where Lightly reads your input data from.
+The `INPUT` bucket is where the Lightly Worker reads your input data from.
 You must specify it and you must provide Lightly `LIST` and `READ` access to it.

 LIGHTLY bucket
 ^^^^^^^^^^^^^^